-So what is support’s content strategy — and how can we turn it into knowledge base best practices?
+So what is support’s content strategy, and how can we turn it into knowledge base best practices?

 Campaign Monitor’s ideal technical writer

 “You are a perpetual learner with a passion for technology and user experience.
 You know how to ask intelligent questions and interpret the answers.
 Maybe you’ve been accused of nitpicking—how things work, how a restaurant menu is punctuated, how the TV guide is formatted—but it’s only because of your meticulous attention to detail and obsession with continuous improvement.

 At work, you use these strengths to identify content and process improvement opportunities that will make life easier for everyone on the team and impress the socks off of customers.

-You’re also motivated to work independently, enthusiastic about co-authoring docs, and willing to roll up your sleeves and do whatever’s necessary to meet team goals.”
+You’re also motivated to work independently, enthusiastic about co-authoring docs and willing to roll up your sleeves and do whatever’s necessary to meet team goals.”

-Here are a few reasons why Campaign Monitor’s approach to the Technical Writer role is ahead of the curve:
+Here are a few reasons why Campaign Monitor’s approach to the technical writer role is ahead of the curve:

-The best support is your customers not needing support at all, if you can manage to achieve that.
+The best support is your customers not needing support at all if you can manage to achieve that.

-The results won them the Design of the Year award.
+Their efforts won them the Design of the Year award.

 If the UK can make its bureaucratic rules and regulations accessible to an entire nation, your business can (and should) do the same for your user base.

-But even then, you want to make sure you’re writing for the folks who will actually be using your KB.
+First, ask your marketing team for demographic information and user personas that help you determine your audience.
+Then you need to do more digging to make sure you’re writing for the folks who will actually be using your knowledge base.

 It’s worth going straight to the audience to find out who you’re really talking to.
 The easiest way to do this is by conducting a survey of users who have either contacted your support team or used your self-service tools.
 Any of the following would work: